lesterlimjj/ip/docs/README.md

 bye
 ```

-For the response, Owen will reply you with a sincere goodbye message:
+For the response, Owen will reply you with a sincere goodbye message before closing the application:

 ```
 I am sure we will see each other soon.
 Goodbye.